constancelinwf/ga_projects/README.md

-# ga_projects
+# Projects done
-sharing the projects I have done on this data science journey
+This is a repository that I have created to share the projects I have done during my time as a data science student :)